Knowledge Makes Power

 We also have developed a drag race car with the Honda/Acura Integra.
 The car has screamed 9.006 at 156.43mph at Sendai Drag Strip during shakedown.
 When crossing the finish line, combination of the drag strips dip and lack of downforce the vehicle lifted, causing front end of the car getting damaged.
 The A'PEXi team were able to get the car running and repaired within 2-weeks with minor changes with extreme improvements.
 Best time the machine made was 8.84 at 161mph.

 The most recent vehicle that competed in the pro-series was the Lexus SC430.
-The vehicle was equipped with 4.3L V8 engine with many one-off parts to power up the vehicle.
+The vehicle was equipped with a twin turbo 4.3L V8 engine with many one-off parts to power up the vehicle.
 It sure did make a scene coming in to a race series with a brand-new car to compete at the time.